 Sometime back people inquired if there was a manual for #601 knitting machine.
 I found mine and would like to share.
 It is in Japanese, but has easy pictures and list of parts.
-Brother sewing company made it and the machine plus instructions have been stored away till recently.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone out there have one of these and if so, how do you like it?
 Do you have the deluxe model that includes the extension and the row counter?
 Are these items really important or can you do without them and still have a decent end result?
 Any feed back would be greatly appreciated!
 Thanks.